Asparagus: Etymology

 The English word asparagus derives from classical Latin but the plant was once known in English as sperage, from the Medieval Latin sparagus.
-This term itself derives from the ἀσπάραγος - aspáragos, a variant of ἀσφάραγος - aspháragos.
-The Greek terms are of uncertain provenance; the former form admits the possibility of a Proto-Indo-European root meaning "to jerk, scatter," directly or via a Persian descendant meaning "twig, branch"; but the Ancient Greek word itself, meaning "gully, chasm," seems to be of Pre-Greek origin instead.
+This term itself derives from the ἀσπάραγος (aspáragos), a variant of ἀσφάραγος (aspháragos).
+The Greek terms are of uncertain provenance; the former form admits the possibility of a Proto-Indo-European root meaning "to jerk, scatter", directly or via a Persian descendant meaning "twig, branch"; but the Ancient Greek word itself, meaning "gully, chasm", seems to be of Pre-Greek origin instead.

 Asparagus was corrupted by folk etymology in some places to "sparrow grass"; indeed, John Walker wrote in 1791 that "Sparrowgrass is so general that asparagus has an air of stiffness and pedantry".

 The name 'sparrow grass' was still in common use in rural East Anglia, England well into the twentieth century.

 Taxonomy

 Asparagus was once classified in the lily family, as were the related Allium species onions and garlic.
 Genetic research currently places lilies, Allium, and asparagus in three separate families: the Liliaceae, Amaryllidaceae, and Asparagaceae, respectively.
 The latter two are part of the order Asparagales.

-Asparagus populations grown natively to the western coasts of Europe are treated as the subspecies group of prostratus (Dumort.)
-Corb..
+Asparagus populations grown natively on the western coasts of Europe are treated as the subspecies group of prostratus (Dumort.)
+Corb.